 - are of a flexible design which could serve more than one use; and

 - would not adversely affect the amenity of occupiers of nearby or adjoining land or property; and

-- provide space for vehicles to set down / pick up passengers and to unload / load equipment.
+- provide space for vehicles to unload / load equipment.

 Policy C3: Protection of an Existing Community Facility

 Development proposals which would result in the loss of an existing community facility will not be permitted unless it has been demonstrated that: